dotnet/docs/docs/standard/base-types/best-practices.md

  In many cases, backtracking is essential for matching a regular expression pattern to input text.
 However, excessive backtracking can severely degrade performance and create the impression that an application has stopped responding.
 In particular, this happens when quantifiers are nested and the text that matches the outer subexpression is a subset of the text that matches the inner subexpression.

 > [!WARNING]
 >  In addition to avoiding excessive backtracking, you should use the timeout feature to ensure that excessive backtracking does not severely degrade regular expression performance.
-For more information, see the [Use Timeout Values](#Timeouts) section.
+For more information, see the [Use Time-out Values](#Timeouts) section.

  For example, the regular expression pattern `^[0-9A-Z]([-.\w]*[0-9A-Z])*\$$` is intended to match a part number that consists of at least one alphanumeric character.
 Any additional characters can consist of an alphanumeric character, a hyphen, an underscore, or a period, though the last character must be alphanumeric.
 A dollar sign terminates the part number.
 In some cases, this regular expression pattern can exhibit extremely poor performance because quantifiers are nested, and because the subexpression `[0-9A-Z]` is a subset of the subexpression `[-.\w]*`.